About this guide

 Manage energy bills

 Dealing with high energy bills can be stressful.
-There are options to better manage energy payments and ensure you’re getting the best deal for your circumstances.
+There are things you can do to better manage energy payments and make sure you’re getting the best deal for you.

-Refer to Resources and assistance at the end of this guide for organisations that can help with energy billing and more.
+Refer to Find out more at the end of this guide for organisations that can help with energy billing and more.

 Offers and contracts